antoniamlg/GT_GWASproject/Organization/gwas_steps.md

 ```

 ### 1.2.4 Relatedness / Duplicates [ ]
+Yay, after a loooooong way through the QC we finally reached the first question (*pat on the back) <br>
+#### Why check relatedness ####
+Related individuals share segments of genome - identical by descent (IBD).
+If there are too many related individuals present, it can bias your association results.
+So you want to detect pairs with high relatedness and remove one from each pair. <br>
+In the [exercises](https://github.com/kaspermunch/PopulationGenomicsCourse/tree/master/Exercises/GWAS_QC) we got the following pipeline.

-* what is this command? flags individuals with pi_hat > 0.185
+1. Flagging pairs with $\hat{\pi}$ > 0.185
 ```bash
 plink --bfile chipX_qc4 --genome --min 0.185 --out chipX_related
 ```

-1. prune the data
+* `--genome` : calculate pairwise genome-wide IBD estimates for all pairs of individuals
+* `--min 0.185` : only output pairs with PI_HAT > 0.185 (a measure of relatedness)
+  * $\hat{\pi}$ ~ 0.5: dupicates or twins
+  * $\hat{\pi}$ ~ 0.25: 1st degree relatives (parent-child, siblings)
+  * $\hat{\pi}$ ~ 0.125: 2nd degree relatives (grandparent, uncle)
+  * `0.185` is a common threshold to flag close relatives
+* Result: a .genome file listing pairs of individuals with estimated relatedness > 0.185.

+2. Pruning SNPs to get independent markers
 ```bash
 plink --bfile GWA-QC --indep-pairwise 500kb 5 0.2 --out GWA-QC
 ```
+* `--indep-pairwise 500kb 5 0.2` : perform linkage disequilibrium (LD) pruning by scanning SNPs in 500 kb windows, shifting 5 SNPs at a time, removing one SNP from pairs with r² > 0.2
+* This removes correlated SNPs so relatedness estimation isn’t biased by SNPs in strong LD.
+* Result:
+  * GWA-QC.prune.in (SNPs kept)
+  * GWA-QC.prune.out (SNPs removed)

-2. Calculate IBD between each pair of individuals
+3. Calculate IBD (pairwise relatedness) between each pair of individuals using pruned SNPs
 ```bash
 plink --bfile GWA-QC --extract GWA-QC.prune.in --genome --min 0.185 --out GWA-QC
 ```
+* `--extract GWA-QC.prune.in : use only the pruned set of SNPs for relatedness.`
+* `--genome & --min 0.185 as above.`
+* This reduces bias and improves accuracy of relatedness estimates.

+4. Remove related individuals
-3. Remove a member from each of the pairs that are too closely related from the data set.
-To keep it simple you can just always remove the individual mentioned first. *
+Remove a member from each of the pairs that are too closely related from the data set.
+To keep it simple you can just always remove the individual mentioned first.

-4. Remove individuals with wrong IBD.
 ```bash
 plink --bfile  GWA-QC --remove wrong_ibd.txt --make-bed --out GWA-QC
 ```
+* `--remove wrong_ibd.txt : remove individuals listed in this text file (one individual ID per line).`
+* This file is typically created by you after inspecting the .genome file, picking one individual from each related pair to exclude.
+* `--make-bed : create a new binary PLINK file with those individuals removed.`
+* `--out GWA-QC : new cleaned dataset prefix.`

+Chat CPT also wants to mention:
+* Choosing which individuals to remove.
+The .genome file lists pairs, so you need a strategy to pick who to remove:
+  * Remove the individual with lower call rate.
+  * Remove duplicates or related individuals with more missingness.
+  * Alternatively, remove the first individual listed as a simple rule (as your comment suggests).
+* Automating removal file creation: You can write a script to parse .genome and generate wrong_ibd.txt accordingly.
+* Visualize relatedness: Plot histogram of PI_HAT values to see the distribution of relatedness.
+* Check for duplicates: Look for pairs with PI_HAT > 0.9 (almost identical) which can be duplicates or sample swaps.
+* Consider threshold tuning: Threshold 0.185 is common but can be adjusted depending on study design.
+* Document all removals: Keep track of removed individuals for transparency.

 ## 1.3 Population Structure/ Stratification/ Batch Effects

 ### 1.3.1 PCA
 ```bash
 plink --bfile chipX_qc4 --pca 10 --out chipX_pca
 ```
+###############################################

 ###### After QC, merge chips again ######
 ---